José María Pino Suárez: Assassination

 In the United States, "public opinion was so shaken that it was impossible for President William Howard Taft to recognize the Huerta government."
 His successor, Woodrow Wilson, had sympathized with Madero and would support the constitutionalist forces of Venustiano Carranza who would succeed in overthrowing the Huerta dictatorship in August 1914.
 Huerta's military dictatorship had de facto recognition from some European governments, including Great Britain. as well as China and Japan.
 On the other hand, the United States and Latin American countries (with the exception of Guatemala) avoided granting recognition.
 Eventually, Woodrow Wilson, was able to convince the British government to change their attitude towards Huerta.

-María Cámara Vales, Pino's widow, wanted to go to identify her husband's body, but was convinced by family and friends that she would not “suffer the torture of seeing him."
+María Cámara Vales, Pino's widow, wanted to go to identify her husband's body, but was convinced by family and friends that she would not "suffer the torture of seeing him."
 But it was Alfredo Pino Cámara, his eldest son, then only a fourteen-year-old teenager, who "examined with horror the swollen features of his father and the strip of cardboard, bound by a bandage, that held the dismembered skull together."

 Legacy

-Maria Cámara, Pino's widow, fearing persecution from the new military dictatorship, fled Mexico City.
-Returning initially to her native Mérida.
-In 1969, shortly before her death, she was granted the Belisario Domínguez Medal of Honor by the Mexican Senate, the highest award Mexico can award to her own citizens.
+In 1969, shortly before her death, Maria Cámara Vales, his widow, was awarded the prestigious Belisario Domínguez Medal of Honor by the Mexican Senate, an accolade granted to individuals who have significantly contributed to the country's civic values and national progress.
+This recognition, one of the highest civilian honors in Mexico, underscored the enduring legacy of both Maria Cámara and José María Pino Suárez as a symbol of courage and resilience during one of the nation's most tumultuous periods.

-In 1986, President Miguel de la Madrid ordered the remains of José María Pino Suárez to be transferred with full military honors to the Rotonda de las Personas Ilustres (Rotunda of Illustrious Persons), a site that honors those who are considered to have exalted the civic and national values of Mexico.

-In 1915, the Congress of the State of Tabasco ordered that Pino's birthplace was to be renamed as Tenosique de Pino Suárez.
+In 1986, President Miguel de la Madrid ordered the remains of José María Pino Suárez be interred with full military honors at the Rotunda of Illustrious Persons, a site that honors those who are considered to have exalted the civic and national values of Mexico.
+Four years earlier, in 1982, De la Madrid had already expressed admiration for Pino Suárez in his work Political Thought, writing:Pino Suárez is "The Loyal Gentleman," (Caballero de la Lealtad) exemplifying loyalty to Mexico and the Revolution—a quality that remains fully relevant as an indispensable virtue for public servants.
+Loyalty to the Revolution, loyalty to the interests of the people.In 1915, the Congress of the State of Tabasco ordered that Pino's birthplace was to be renamed as Tenosique de Pino Suárez.
 In Villahermosa, the state capital of Tabasco, a statue was erected in his honor.
-Later, his name was written in golden letters in the assembly hall of the Congress of the State of Tabasco.
-The public library is also named after him.
+Later, his name was written in golden letters in the assembly hall of the Congress of Tabasco.

+In Mexico City and Villahermosa, public libraries bear his name.
+Similarly, in Mérida, the Yucatán State Archives (Hemeroteca del Estado José María Pino Suárez) is also named in his honor.
+Throughout Mexico, numerous public schools pay tribute to him; in Mexico City, alone, there are five.